wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [uncover #Project#](https://github.com/projectdiscovery/uncover): Quickly discover exposed hosts on the internet using multiple search engines.

+- [maigret #Project#](https://github.com/soxoj/maigret): 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites

 ## Leakage

 - [SecretScanner #Project#](https://github.com/deepfence/SecretScanner): Find secrets and passwords in container images and file systems